sql-js/sql.js/README.md

 ## Versions of sql.js included in `dist/`
  - `sql-wasm.js` : The Web Assembly version of Sql.js.
 Minified and suitable for production.
 Use this.
 If you use this, you will need to include/ship `sql-wasm.wasm` as well.
  - `sql-wasm-debug.js` : The Web Assembly, Debug version of Sql.js.
 Larger, with assertions turned on.
 Useful for local development.
 You will need to include/ship `sql-wasm-debug.wasm` if you use this.
  - `sql-asm.js` : The older asm.js version of Sql.js.
 Slower and larger.
-Provided for compatiblity reasons.
+Provided for compatibility reasons.
  - `sql-asm-memory-growth.js` : Asm.js doesn't allow for memory to grow by default, because it is slower and de-optimizes.
 If you are using sql-asm.js and you see this error (`Cannot enlarge memory arrays`), use this file.
  - `sql-asm-debug.js` : The _Debug_ asm.js version of Sql.js.
 Use this for local development.
  - `worker.*` - Web Worker versions of the above libraries.
 More limited API.
 See [examples/GUI/gui.js](examples/GUI/gui.js) for a good example of this.